Skip to content

 Normally, Sidecar is installed on the same host as DataFlux Func.
 The following operations assume that DataFlux Func is already installed on the host.

-If Sidecar and DataFlux Func are running on different hosts, the corresponding configuration needs to be modified.
+If Sidecar and DataFlux Func are running on different hosts, the corresponding configurations need to be modified.

 2.1 Offline Installation

-For hosts without internet access, the resources can be copied to the host via a USB drive or other portable devices.
+For hosts without internet access, you can copy the files to the host using a USB drive or other mobile devices.

-The downloaded resource files come with an automatic installation script, which can be executed to install Sidecar (details below).
+The downloaded resource files include an automatic installation script, which can be executed to install Sidecar (details below).

 For Linux, macOS, and other systems, it is recommended to use the official shell command to download the installation package.